milessabin/shapeless/README.md

     p2 == None
 ```

-The last three bullets under `HList` make them dramatically more practically
-useful than they are typically thought to be: normally the full type
-information required to work with them is too fragile to cross subtyping or
-I/O boundaries.
-This new `HList` implementation supports the discarding of
-precise information where necessary (eg. to serialize a precisely typed
-record after construction), and its later reconstruction (eg. a weakly
-typed deserialized record with a known schema can have it's precise typing
-reestabilished).

 The library is targetted at Scala 2.10-SNAPSHOT by default, but currently
 should build against Scala 2.9.1.final with the `-Ydependent-method-types`
 switch enabled.
 I make no promises that it'll continue to build with 2.9.x,